 The Hayiati crowd ranged in age – Giorgos and Costas were only in their mid-twenties – but all were staunch devotees of rebetiko and Greek folk music.

-As if in loud defiance to the modern skiladiko cheap music pumping from bars around town, the congregation here would sing together on some of the songs with such ardour and piety.
+As if in loud defiance to the modern skiladiko cheap music pumping from bars around town, the congregation here would sing together on some of the songs with real, full-lunged, ardour.

-Giorgos was a poet and artist around Corfu Town.
-His playing was good.
-His voice, however sometimes seemed to me anyway, was a little too high, a little too polite, for some of the songs.
+Giorgos was good, though his voice always seemed to me a little too high, a little too polite, for some of the songs.

-Costas, though, was heavier-set and with a voice – in between glugs of tsipouro and with a strifto – a dirty roll-up cigarette – permanently dangling from his lower lip – of real rebetiko: thick and guttural, from the street.
+Costas, though, was perfect for this music.
+Heavier-set and with a voice – in between glugs of tsipouro and with a strifto – a dirty roll-up cigarette permanently dangling from his lower lip – of real rebetiko: thick and guttural, from the street.